Key takeaways

 2. Do not suddenly stop taking zolpidem without medical advice

-Only stop taking zolpidem if the prescribing doctor has been consulted and has decided stopping the medication is safe.
+Only stop taking zolpidem if the prescribing doctor has been consulted and has decided that stopping the medication is safe.
 If zolpidem is stopped suddenly, there may be sudden withdrawal symptoms and rebound insomnia symptoms.
 It’s important for a therapy plan to be established prior to stopping zolpidem suddenly.
 The zolpidem dose should be gradually reduced rather than stopped abruptly whenever possible.
 Zolpidem withdrawal symptoms include seizures, agitation, tremors, trouble sleeping, and anxiety.

 3. Discuss all prescription and over-the-counter medications with a healthcare provider